muhallan/algorithms/data_structures/b-trees/README.md

 - Every non-leaf node except the root has at least the ceiling of `m/2` children
 - All leaves appear in the same level
 - B-Trees are created from the bottom - up
 - All the key values within a node must be in ascending order.
-The child between two keys k1 and k2 contains all keys in the range from k1 and k2.
+The child between two keys k1 and k2 contains all keys in the range from k1 to k2.
 - Time complexity to search, insert and delete is **O(log n)**

 ## Search operation in a B-Tree